Learn the history...

 About the Film

-The nature of Divisible is about educating and making a positive impact in our target communities.
+The nature of Divisible is centered on educating and making a positive impact in our target communities.
 That is a human endeavor, rarely accomplished and fully actualized by one person.

 Therefore, Divisible has always been a collective effort, because it’s not a story that can be told if those who are the focus of it are not in the room as well.